Policy Gradient Methods in the Presence of Symmetries and State Abstractions: Experiments

 \subsection{DeepMind Control Suite}

 We compare the effectiveness of DHPG on pixel observations against DBC \citep{zhang2020learning}, DeepMDP \citep{gelada2019deepmdp}, SAC-AE \citep{yarats2021improving}, and state-of-the-art performing DrQ-v2 \citep{yarats2021mastering}.
 All methods use $n$-step returns, share the same hyperparameters in Appendix \ref{sec:hyperparams} and all hyperparameters are adapted from DrQ-v2 \emph{without any further tuning}.
+We acknowledge that since DrQ-v2 is based upon DDPG, the hyperparameters we used may be more advantageous to det erministic DHPG in comparison with stochastic DHPG.
 Importantly, for a fair comparison with DrQ-v2 which uses image augmentation, we present two variations of DHPG and other baselines, \emph{with and without image augmentation}.

-\paragraph{DHPG outperforms or matches other algorithms on pixel observations, demonstrating its effectiveness in representation learning.} Results are presented in Figure \ref{fig:pixels_results} and \emph{full results are in Appendix \ref{sec:additional_results_pixels}}.
-Interestingly, DHPG without image augmentation outperforms DrQ-v2 on domains with easily learnable MDP homomorphism maps, such as cartpole and pendulum, showing its power of representation learning.
+\paragraph{DHPG outperforms or matches other algorithms on pixel observations, demonstrating its effectiveness in representation learning.} Results with image augmentation are presented in Figure \ref{fig:pixels_results} and \emph{full results are in Appendix \ref{sec:additional_results_pixels}}.
+Aggregated over 14 tasks, deterministic DHPG outperforms state-of-the-art DrQ-v2 and stochastic DHPG is as performant.
+Although these yield slight performance gains overall, the comparison in performance between DHPG and DrQ-v2 is highly task-dependent (see Figure~\ref{fig:pixel_results_supp_aug} in Appendix \ref{sec:additional_results_pixels}).
+For complex tasks such as Walker Run or Cheetah Run, DHPG obtains equal or slightly worse performance compared to DrQ-v2; however, on domains with clear symmetries---and hence easily learnable MDP homomorphism maps--- DHPG outperforms DrQ-v2.
+In particular, DHPG without image augmentation outperforms DrQ-v2 on domains such as Cartpole and Pendulum, demonstrating its capability of representation learning.

-\paragraph{Deterministic DHPG has an overall better sample efficiency compared to stochastic DHPG.} As discussed in Section \ref{sec:comparison_hpg}, deterministic policy gradient is more sample efficient than the stochastic policy gradient, since it does not need to integrate over the action space \citep{silver2014deterministic}.
-Additionally, due to the complications of lifting a stochastic policy, stochastic DHPG has more components which can negatively impact the learning performance and sample efficiency.
+\paragraph{Deterministic DHPG and stochastic DHPG have approximately similar sample efficiency, with deterministic DHPG being slightly better.} As discussed in Section \ref{sec:comparison_hpg}, deterministic policy gradient in theory is more sample efficient than the stochastic policy gradient, since it does not need to integrate over the action space \citep{silver2014deterministic}.
+Additionally, due to the complications of lifting a stochastic policy, stochastic DHPG has more components which can negatively impact the learning performance.
+As a result, deterministic DHPG is slightly more sample efficient than stochastic DHPG.

 \paragraph{DHPG can learn and recover a low-dimensional MDP image.} A key strength of MDP homomorphisms is their ability to represent the minimal MDP image \citep{ravindran2001symmetries}, which is particularly important when learning from pixel observations.
 To demonstrate this ability, we have limited the latent space dimensions to the dimension of the real system and compared DHPG (without image augmentation) with baselines in Figure \ref{fig:low_dim_results}.
 While other methods are not able to learn the tasks, DHPG can successfully learn the policy and the minimal low-dimensional latent space.
 Surprisingly, trajectories of the latent states resemble that of the real states as shown in Figure \ref{fig:low_dim_results_traj}.